-BSAD 365 FINANCIAL STATEMENT ANALYSIS Fall/Spring, 3 credit hours

-This course explores both the underlying theory and practical applications of financial reporting and analysis.
-Students will expand their existing knowledge of financial statement preparation developed from their accounting coursework extending their critical thinking acumen into forecasting and various valuation models.
+BSAD 365 FINANCIAL STATEMENT ANALYSIS Fall/Spring, 3 credit hours from their accounting coursework extending their critical thinking acumen into forecasting and various valuation models.
 Within this course an emphasis of the importance of using financial statements as a source of information to evaluate historical and future economic performance is the overarching learning objective.
 Discussion of the convergence of Generally Accepted Accounting Principles and International Financial Reporting Standards occur when appropriate.
 Three hours lecture per week.
 Prerequisites: Foundations of Managerial Accounting (ACCT 102) or Survey of Accounting (ACCT 104); Statistics (MATH 141) and junior level standing, or permission of instructor.